Shopping for Plants Online May Actually Help Garden Centers—Here's Why

 Not that online plant sales aren’t booming.
 Lawn and garden sales on Amazon.com were upwards of $2 billion in 2017, a 25% increase from the previous year.
 Monrovia, long one of the nation’s largest wholesale suppliers of nursery plants, reported doubling their online retail sales during the same period.
 These giants are joined by a host of smaller businesses seeking a slice of the online nursery pie.

-Data that parses independent garden center revenue separately from that of big-box retailers or online nurseries is hard to come by.
+Data that parses independent garden center revenue separately from that of big-box retailers or online nurseries are hard to come by.
 But Danny Summers, the managing director of the Garden Center Group, a nationwide association of independent nurseries, sees little evidence that the rise of online plant vendors signals the demise of garden centers.
-Among the businesses in the Garden Center Group, plant sales are booming, and now exceed pre-recession levels.
-This is reflected in data for the horticulture industry at-large, which hit a pre-recession peak of around $30 billion in sales in 2007, before bottoming out at around $24 billion in 2010; by the end of 2018 it had rebounded to $35 billion.
+Among the businesses in the Garden Center Group, plant sales are booming and now exceed pre-recession levels.
+This is reflected in data for the horticulture industry at-large, which hit a pre-recession peak of around $30 billion in sales in 2007, before bottoming out at around $24 billion in 2010; by the end of 2018, it had rebounded to $35 billion.